gvelo/cw-term/README.md

 ## Usage

-`cw-console` provides the following subcommands to help you train Morse code:
+`cw-term` provides the following subcommands to help you train Morse code:

 - **Koch Method**: Train Morse code using the Koch method, gradually increasing the number of characters.
     ```bash